This course allows you to study Primary Education with QTS as a single honours degree, giving you an in-depth knowledge

 You’ll study six modules in year one which will help you to begin to reflect on the nature of learning and teaching.
 They will introduce you to the requirements of the national curriculum, classroom management (behaviour, assessment, planning, SEN and Inclusion), the core subjects of the primary curriculum (English, Mathematics, Science), along with the foundation subjects.
 You will also spend time working with children both at the university and in school.

 In your second and third years, you will specialise in one age phase – 3-7, 5-9 or 7-11.
 The modules in year two build on and extend understandings developed in the first year of the course, with a particular emphasis on issues relating to research, curriculum knowledge, the global classroom and SEN and Inclusion.
 You will also widen your school experience, perhaps by visiting multicultural and special schools, as well as undertaking more extensive, solo placements focusing on your chosen age range.

 Your third year will help you to prepare for your NQT year and beyond.
-There are six modules in the final year, which all build further on the six strands that you will have already studied in year one and year two.
+There are five modules in the final year, which all build further on the six strands that you will have already studied in year one and year two.
 The research module, where you are able to develop a small piece of research in an area of interest to you, is one that students particularly enjoy.
 Your final school placement provides the opportunity to take on responsibility for a whole class.
 At the end of the course, you will undertake a transitional placement to further develop your school-based knowledge and skills.

 On completion of your degree, with your Qualified Teacher Status, you’ll be fully equipped with the skills and knowledge to work as a primary school teacher.